- Rescue Runners

 Yes.
-Volunteers 15 years of age or older can RSVP to walk a dog, as long as they have a parent/guardian present to accompany them.
+Volunteers 15 years of age or older can walk a dog, as long as they have a parent/guardian present to accompany them.
 Children younger than 15 can still join in on the walk, but an adult must be holding the leash at all times.

 3. Can I bring my baby/toddler with me in a carrier or stroller while I volunteer?